 These are more serious don’ts.
 That means if you do something from this list, we might ban you right away.

-- Link to pirated and/or harmful content, like Trojan horses or adult-themed things.
+Link to or discuss pirated and/or harmful content: Such as Trojan horses.
 That's not allowed and will result in account action.

 Images, avatars, and signatures

 A lot of our rules about images, avatars, and signatures are the same as our Dos and Don’ts.
 But just to make sure it’s clear, here’s what you can and can’t do.

 keep it clean, with appropriate images for all ages.